openstack/manila/doc/source/adminref/quick_start.rst

 -------------
 - MySQL database
 - RabbitMQ message bus
-- OpenStack Keystone
+- OpenStack keystone
 - Git

 For Generic driver:

+- OpenStack cinder
-- OpenStack Nova
+- OpenStack glance
-- OpenStack Neutron
+- OpenStack neutron
-- OpenStack Cinder
+- OpenStack nova

 Steps to perform
 ================
-- Installation of Manila binaries
+- Installation of manila binaries
-- Installation of Manila client
+- Installation of manila client
-- Registration in Keystone
+- Registration in keystone
 - Preparation of external files (configs, etc...)
-- Basic configuration of Manila
+- Basic configuration of manila
 - Database setup
-- Running Manila services
+- Running manila services
 - Creation of pilot share

-Installation of Manila binaries
+Installation of manila binaries
 -------------------------------
 Manila binaries may be installed using various distribution packages or from source code.
 In our case we will use the latter, installation by cloning a git